The Dosco Philosophy

 Letters to the Website Tab: Toast us, Roast us or express a considered opinion, we will be glad to hear from you.

 The Thanking and Acknowledgement bit: Now to the bit where we give thanks, for in this case thanks and acknowledgement are most certainly due.
 First, and above all, to Govind Dhar, for gently insisting on excellence, completely driving me up the wall and making my blood run cold whenever I saw a mail beginning “I think…” or “could we...”
 To the late JAK Martyn, Darshan Singh, Nalin Khanna and Prithvi Gill for their painstakingly careful work and collating the Dosco Record.
 To Anil Malhotra and Sunil Chaddha, for scanning reams upon reams of documents and delivering them unto us in little pen-drives.
 To Valentina Dikshit, for always smiling and never complaining whenever I roped her into “Website work” when she has more than a plateful with The Rose Bowl (with a capital T, Rahul!!!).
 To Karam Puri for his unquestioning generosity with innumerable photographs.
 To Sarah Saunders, Mr Foot’s granddaughter, for the ‘Original’ Sixteen hand-typed manuscript and in anticipation of further treasures from the family archive.
 To Mr Sheel Sharma and Mr Narayanan, who were on the receiving end of my “may I please have…” and then a long, long, list of precious original documents.
 To Shivendra Singh for the hours that he has spent coordinating people and pictures.
 To Hemant and Anirudh, thank you for your unstinting support.
 To Raju Makhijani, for bearing with our multiple additions and producing this absolutely brilliant website!
-Finally to Moin, for the free hand and a “just do it” mandate, without which we would be where we were three years ago.

 So adieu dear Alumni, but please drop in, upload and keep in touch.